algirdasc/expensave/README.md

 Contributions from the community are more than welcomed!
 If you'd like to contribute to Expensave, please fork the repository and submit a pull request with your changes.
 Before submitting a pull request, make sure to:

 - Follow the [contribution guidelines](docs/CONTRIBUTING.md).
+- Follow coding standards: [Symfony](https://symfony.com/doc/current/contributing/code/standards.html) and [Angular](https://angular.io/guide/styleguide).
 - Write clear and concise commit messages.
 - Test your changes thoroughly.
-- Coding standard checks & tests must succeed.
-- Code must follow coding standards: [Symfony](https://symfony.com/doc/current/contributing/code/standards.html) and [Angular](https://angular.io/guide/styleguide).

 # Support